 Our refined priorities are aligned to Banco Santander's European strategy announced in April 2019.
 We are focused on customer loyalty, simplification, improved efficiency and sustainable growth, while being the best bank for all our stakeholders.
-Our four strategic priorities are set out below.
+Our four strategic priorities are set out below along with corresponding KPIs on pages 16 and 17.